visdauas/algoseas-nft-similarity-service/README.md

 # Algoseas NFT Similarity Service
-An algoseas pirates indexer and similarity service using [Milvus](https://github.com/milvus-io/milvus) a stat of the art open source vector database
+An algoseas pirates indexer and similarity service using [Milvus](https://github.com/milvus-io/milvus) a state of the art open source vector database

 ## Try it out at: